CodeCraftersIO/Workshop/Presentations/09-SoftSkills.md

+theme: Next

 # Soft Skills

 ---

 # Soft Skills

-Focus on Deliver results
+- Focus on Deliver results
-Fix Bugs cleanly
+- Fix Bugs cleanly
-Deal with Technical Debt
+- Deal with Technical Debt
-Play well with others
+- Play well with others
-Know how to write
+- Know how to write

 ---

 # Focus on Deliver results

-Results
-Focus
-Deliver smaller results often

 ---

+# Focus on Deliver results

+- Results
+- Focus
+- Deliver smaller results often

+---

+# Focus on Deliver results

-# What are **results**
+## What are **results**?

 >A result is something that makes a positive change in how the business works

-It can be a feature, bugfix, documentation, or an answer to *anybody needing insight*
+- It can be a feature, bugfix, documentation, or an answer to *anybody needing insight*

 ---

+# Focus on Deliver results

-# What are **not** results
+## What are **not** results?

 * An intermediate deliverable
 * A progress report